On Interacting Higher Spin Bosonic Gauge Fields in BRST-antifield Formalism

-The organization of the present paper is as follows.
+The paper is organized as follows.
 In the next section, clarifying our notations we present the free action in the BRST-antifield formalism.
 The BRST deformation scheme is explained in section 3.
-In section 4, two interacting gauge fields with spin-$s$ and spin-$2s$ are examined.
+In section 4, two interacting gauge fields with spins $s$ and $2s$ are examined.
 The master equation is solved from the lower orders in $g$ and the full action containing all orders in $g$ is derived.
-In section 5, the full action for three interacting gauge fields with spin-$s_1$, spin-$s_2$ and spin-$(s_1+s_2)$ is derived (a derivation of low order deformations is given in appendix B).
-In section 6, we will write down actions of higher spin bosonic gauge fields on AdS spaces.
+In section 5, the full action for three interacting gauge fields with spins $s_1$, $s_2$, and $(s_1+s_2)$ is derived (a derivation of low-order deformations is given in appendix B).
+In section 6 we write down actions of higher-spin bosonic gauge fields on AdS spaces.
 The last section is devoted to a summary and discussions.
 In appendix A, we explain how a $\Gamma$-exact term results in a BRST-exact term.